JoClaivaz/Mammals_orthologs_exp/README.md

 	10. Use 'domain_modification_analysis.py' and 'barplot_result_domain_modification.R'

 ##Analysis
+	1. recover expression data from http://bgee.org/
+	2. recover a table of conversion between OMA and Bgee identifier ('oma-ensembl') from http://omabrowser.org/oma/current/
-	1. run 'tissue_availability_mammals_bgee.py' (not mendatory if the species are selected and the states are known)
+	3. run 'tissue_availability_mammals_bgee.py' (not mendatory if the species are selected and the states are known)
+	4. run 'extraction_state_expression_file.py'